H114/windows-store-offline-install/README.md

+# please extract the store zip (as github dose not allow more than 25mb file)
 # windows-store-offline-install
 ##tested on Windows 10 version 1709 and later (shuld work for before )##
 works on any windows 10